UPPMAX/programming_formalisms_intro/doc/sourcecontrol.md

 ## Type-along

 ### Create repository
-We will create a repository (repo) called "Diagrams".
+We will create a repository (repo) called `Diagrams.

-Be sure you are in a directory like Programming_Formalisms or similar (to have track of your work)
+Be sure you are in a directory like "Programming_Formalisms" or similar (to have track of your work)

 One of the basic principles of Git is that it is **easy to create repositories**:
 ```console